iBridges-for-iRODS/iBridges/docs/source/cli.rst

 .. note::

-    In contrast to the `download`` command, the `upload`` command always needs a desination collection or data object.
+    In contrast to the `download`` command, the `upload`` command always needs a destination collection or data object.

 Synchronizing data